Who We Are

 Camp Erin Volunteer Director

-Kristal Flaming, LIMHP, LADC
+Kristal Flaming, EdD, LIMHP, LADC

 Contact Kristal

-Early in her career, Kristal worked in the intimate partner violence field.
-After obtaining her Master’s in Counseling, Kristal began private practice work.
-She currently sees adolescent and adult clients for individual mental health counseling focusing on women, sexuality, and gender affirming care.
-Kristal also enjoys teaching substance use, mental health, and case management courses at the University of Nebraska-Omaha and Doane University.
+Kristal received her Bachelor’s in Psychology at the University of Nebraska-Lincoln.
+Kristal’s career working with and supporting women began in the intimate partner violence field where for 10 years she was an advocate for women and children living with violence.
+During her time as an advocate, Kristal received her Master’s in Counseling degree from Doane University and began private practice work.
+Currently, Kristal sees adolescent and adult clients for individual mental health counseling focusing on women, sexuality and gender-affirming care.
+Kristal also enjoys teaching substance use, mental health and case management courses at the University of Nebraska-Omaha and Doane University.
+Since beginning private practice, Kristal has completed research on sexual bereavement and received her Doctorate of Education and Leadership from Doane University.

 Sharing the camaraderie, collaboration, and energy of the Mourning Hope team is a highlight of Kristal’s daily work experience.